 And one total fail: I impulse-bought kumquats at Sprouts (because they are just so cute! and I never see them at Sprouts), then they sat in my fridge for a while.
-I struggled to make some kumquat marmalade, but is was WAY too sour.
-So I’m not sharing that one with you.
+I struggled to make some kumquat marmalade, but it was WAY too sour.
+So I'm not sharing that one with you.

 That's it for this month!
 What can you make from the food hanging out in your fridge/freezer/pantry this month?